5 Questions to Consider Before Creating an Estate Plan

 Creating an Estate Plan doesn’t have to be complicated.
 The first step is to thoughtfully evaluate your desires for the future until your vision is clear.
-Then share your ideas with an experienced Estate Planning attorney who can create documents to match your desires.
+Then share your ideas with an experienced Estate Planner who can draft legal documents that match your desires.

 Here are five simple questions to carefully consider before you meet with an Estate Planning attorney for the first time.
 These prompts will help you create a crystal-clear vision for your future Estate Plan.